-Adam is experienced in acting for individuals in all manner of criminal cases from multi-handed murder trials to health and safety matters.
+Adam is experienced in prosecuting and acting for individuals in all manner of criminal cases from multi-handed murder trials to health and safety matters.
 Adam also acts for those charged with money laundering offences and assists clients with confiscation and enforcement proceedings, restraint orders and cash forfeiture matters.

 - Advising and acting in relation to corporate and gross negligence manslaughter cases, including in relation to workplace deaths (R v Blackmoor Estate Co & Andrew Stocker) and medical negligence cases (R v Carrie-Ann Nash).

 - Health and safety cases concerning asbestos in NHS buildings (HSE v West Herts Hospital NHS Trust); a crane collapse at a construction site in Essex (HSE v McCarthy & Stone Retirement Lifestyles Ltd); and a rooftop fall at an engineering company (HSE v MJ Allen Holdings EWCA Crim 2142, in which the Court of Appeal addressed the new sentencing guidelines).

 - The first cases arising out of the ‘horsemeat scandal’ (R v Boddy & Moss; R v Raw-Rees & Patterson).

 - Successfully representing DSEI arms fair protestors arguing they acted in the prevention of crime (R v Ditchfield & Otrs EWHC 1794 (Admin)).